leonardr/botfriend/README.md

 ## `botfriend.state.refresh` - Refreshing the state

-You can use this script to forcibly refresh a bot's state, even if the bot's configured `state_update_schedule` says it's not time yet.
+You can use this script to forcibly refresh a bot's state by calling `update_state()`, even if the bot's configured `state_update_schedule` says it's not time to call that method yet.

 ```
 $ botfriend.state.refresh web-words

+# Web Words | Trying to get new state from http://www.choristoblastoma.org/
+# ...
 ```

 ## `botfriend.state.set` - Setting the state to a specific value